 Our Gloomhaven organizer is made by Meeple Realty.
 However, it’s not perfect.
 The lids can sometimes be difficult to remove and knock the pieces out of the trays when you take them off.

-If we were buying the insert again, I’d get this Gloomhaven organizer by The Broken Token because it doesn’t have lids on the token trays and has great reviews.
+If we were buying the insert again, I’d get this Gloomhaven organizer by The Broken Token on Amazon because it doesn’t have lids on the token trays and has great reviews.

 8. Dice towers